Close up of a pianoforte key bed and strings

 Early Music Ensemble

+The ensemble aims to familiarize both participants and audiences with masterpieces and lesser-known works and composers through a critical study of style and historical performance practices.
 Austinato is comprised of university students, faculty, and staff with diverse experience and knowledge of music.
-The instrumental groups use the ensemble's collection of period instruments which include: viole da gamba, baroque strings, natural trumpets and horns, baroque bassoon, oboe and traverso, lute, recorders, early keyboards, krumhorns, shawms, and more.
+The instrumental groups use the ensemble's collection of period instruments which include: harpsichords and early keyboards, viole da gamba, baroque strings, natural trumpets and horns, baroque bassoon, oboe, traverso, recorders, lute, krumhorns, shawms, and more.

 Join